-Real estate option contracts have long been a common method for selling raw land and some types of commercial properties.
+Real estate option contracts have long been a common strategy for selling raw land and some types of commercial properties.
 Can home sellers use option contracts to their advantage, too?
 Absolutely!
 Options contracts are not common in home sales, but they can be handy tools in some situations.
 Let’s start by defining option contracts, then we’ll discuss strategies home sellers can use to take advantage of them.

 An option gives a buyer the right to buy a property in the future, but no later than a specified expiration date.
-The buyer is not required to execute the purchase, but the fee they pay to obtain the option is not refunded if they decide not to buy or are unable to buy before the option expires.
+The buyer is not required to execute the purchase, but the fee they pay to obtain the option might not refunded if they decide not to buy or are unable to buy before the option expires.
 They are buying an option to buy the property, not the property.

 Make Fast Cash On A Home Sale